gruntwork-io/kubergrunt/HELM_GUIDE.md

 ### Enable TLS verification in the Server

-`kubergrunt helm deploy` will deploy Tiller with TLS authentication turned on.
+`kubergrunt helm deploy` will deploy Tiller with TLS authentication turned on (see section [Client Authentication](#client-authentication) for more details on TLS authentication in Tiller).
 The command does not expose a way to turn this off.

 As a part of this, the `kubergrunt` command will generate two new TLS certificate key pairs: